poleval/2025-document-layout/README.md

 Your submissions will be evaluated using the Mean Average Precision (mAP) @ Intersection-over-Union (IoU) [0.50:0.95] metric, as used in the COCO object detection competition.
 In detail, we will calculate the average precision for a sequence of IoU thresholds ranging from 0.50 to 0.95 with a step size of 0.05.
 This metric is computed for every document category in the competition-dataset.
 Then the mean of the average precisions on all categories is computed as the final score.

 ## Submission
-We ask you to upload a JSON file in COCO results format here, with complete layout bounding-boxes for each page sample.
+We ask you to upload a TSV file in COCO results format (which is actually a JSON file, but the evaluation platform expects a TSV extension), with complete layout bounding-boxes for each page sample.
 The given image_ids must correspond to the ones we publish with the competition data-set's coco.json.
 For each submission you make, the computed mAP will be provided for each category as well as combined.
 The leaderboard will be ranked based on the overall mAP.

 ## Rules
 It is allowed to use additional publicly available third-party data, publicly available pre-trained models, or model ensembling for performance improvement.